metamx/druid-spark-batch/README.md

 1. Overlord needs the `druid-spark-batch` extension added.
 2. MiddleManager (if present) needs the `druid-spark-batch` extension added.
 3. A task json needs configured.
-4. Spark is included in the default hadoop coordinates similar to `druid.indexer.task.defaultHadoopCoordinates=["org.apache.spark:spark-core_2.10:1.5.2-mmx0"]`
+4. Spark is included in the default hadoop coordinates similar to `druid.indexer.task.defaultHadoopCoordinates=["org.apache.spark:spark-core_2.10:1.5.2-mmx1"]`

-To load the extension, use the appropriate coordinates (for druid 0.8.x ) or make certain the extension jars are located in the proper directories (druid 0.9.x and later)
+To load the extension, use the appropriate coordinates (for druid 0.8.x the following should be added to `druid.extensions.coordinates`  : `io.druid.extensions:druid-spark-batch_2.10:jar:assembly:0.0.13`) or make certain the extension jars are located in the proper directories (druid 0.9.x and later with version 0.9.0.x of this library)

 ## Task JSON
 The following is an example spark batch task for the indexing service: